 - acting in breach of financial service regulations

 At Francis Wilks & Jones we deal with all types of director disqualification claims and are experts in looking at allegations of misconduct and whether they merit a disqualification order.
 Please call any member of our disqualification team for a consultation today.
-We are the No. 1 experts in the UK.

 I was greatly impressed with the commercial, tactical and technical ability of the team at FWJ.
 They quickly got to grips with a complex set of facts and, through their hard work, had the proceedings against me dropped and a significant proportion of my legal fees repaid.
 I couldn’t recommend them highly enough.A director we defended against a disqualification claim and other claims brought by a liquidator